 - Rub the oil over the potatoes and sprinkle with salt.

-- Bake for 45 minutes to an hour, until potatoes are tender.
+- Bake for 45 minutes to an hour, until potatoes are tender and cooked through.

 - Reduce oven to 350 degrees.